plutov/packagemain/13-go-kit-2/README.md

 }
 ```

-Now we need to generate server and client stubs, we can use the `compile.sh` script already given us by kit tool.
+Now we need to generate server and client stubs, we can use the `compile.sh` script already given us by kit tool, it basically contains the `protoc` command.

 ```
 cd notificator/pkg/grpc/pb